ossf/wg-best-practices-os-developers/docs/Secure-Coding-Guide-for-Python/CWE-707/CWE-78/README.md

 ## Non-Compliant Code Example (Read Only)

 This scenario demonstrates a potential remote command execution.
 The `FileOperations.list_dir()` method allows an attacker to inject commands into the string dirname such as `head -1 /etc/passwd` under Linux or `net user` under Windows.
-Note that older versions of `Python < 3.9.12` allowed to turn a non-interactive shell into an active shell in Windows by providing `cmd.exe /C` as an argument  [[python.org 3.12.5 - Subprocess management]](https://docs.python.org/3/library/subprocess.html).
+Older versions of `Python < 3.9.12` allow to turn a non-interactive shell into an active shell in Windows by providing `cmd.exe /C` as an argument [[python.org 3.12.5 - Subprocess management]](https://docs.python.org/3/library/subprocess.html).

 *[noncompliant01.py](noncompliant01.py):*